nicktelindert/nextspace-build-iso/readme.md

 ## Known issues
 - UEFI not working yet.
 - Audio not working yet.
-- No decision made on yet base applications.
+- No decision made on base applications yet.